Sign up for the free Shakespeare Newsletter

 Farewell, our brother.

-LEONTES Tongue-tied, our queen?
-35
+LEONTESTongue-tied, our queen?

-speak you.
+speak you.35

-HERMIONE I had thought, sir, to have held my peace until
+HERMIONEI had thought, sir, to have held my peace until

 You have drawn oaths from him not to stay.
 You, sir,